moonglum/dotfiles/README.md

 ## Other commandline tools

 * [`git`](https://www.git-scm.com) is the only version control system I use.
 It has two amazing companions: [`tig`](http://jonas.nitro.dk/tig) and [`delta`](https://github.com/dandavison/delta)
+* [`tmux`](https://github.com/tmux/tmux/wiki) is the terminal multiplexer I use.
+I configured it with some more vim-like bindings and a nice status bar with the current time and battery charge.
 * [`ripgrep`](https://github.com/BurntSushi/ripgrep) is a replacement for `grep` that is so fast, that I can't really believe it
 * [`fd`](https://github.com/sharkdp/fd) is the same for `find`
 * [`jq`](http://stedolan.github.io/jq) is like `sed` for JSON data, but I mostly use it for pretty printing